SheaCardozo/starter-hugo-academic/content/post/smol_transformers/index.md

 subtitle: Can we understand what's going in Large Language Models by dissecting small ones?

 # Summary for listings and search engines
-summary: An adaptation of Anthropic's paper 'A Mathematical Framework for Transformer Circuits'.
+summary: A discussion of Anthropic's paper 'A Mathematical Framework for Transformer Circuits'.

 # Link this post with a project
 projects: []